This Spanish start-up wants to be a global benchmark in 2022 in the secure sending of files

 "And a guy who sells security tells you," he maintains.

-Thus, Planas hopes that Tranxfer will become essential for sending files such as Meet or Teams to hold remote meetings. «A tool to send information can't intervene."
+Thus, Planas hopes that Tranxfer will become essential for sending files like Meet or Teams are for holding remote meetings.
+“A tool to send information that cannot be intervened”.

 The startup was born after Planas, at the head of Iris Venture Builder, met with a major Spanish bank that was asking for a solution to share files securely.
 They wanted to combat at all costs the use of Shadow IT - any type of program or device that is used by employees for professional purposes, but that does not have the approval of the company's ICT managers—.